 The stent is mounted on the balloon as discussed above and then threaded to the blocked and narrowed area of the artery.
 The balloon is then inflated.
 It causes the collapsed stent to open and get fixed against the artery walls.

 The stent locks itself in this position and helps in keeping the artery open.
 Both the catheter and the balloon are removed after placing the stent.

 Many stents are drug-eluting stents.
 They are coated with medicines to help keep the artery open.
-They are FDA approved.
+They are FDA-approved.
 The medicine releases slowly into the bloodstream to help keep the blood vessel (coronary artery) from narrowing again (restenosis).

 Your cardiologist will instruct you to follow some healthy measures and make changes in your lifestyle – including your eating and sleeping habits.
-You must quit smoking, limit alcohol intake, eat a healthy diet as per the recommendations and get involved in some type of physical activities.
+You must quit smoking, limit alcohol intake, eat a healthy diet as per the recommendations and get involved in some type of physical activity.
 Remember, angioplasty helps open a blocked artery, but won’t cure coronary artery disease unless you are determined to take care of your heart.
 Your cardiologist may prescribe some medicines as well.
 Follow what your cardiologist says and take care of your heart.